Identity primitives, not a bolt-on gateway.

 AID, Wallet Auth, Transaction Guard, Bot-vs-Agent detection, and merchant verification — composable primitives your existing stack plugs into.
 No rip-and-replace.

-For merchantsVerified agents check out without getting flagged.
-Disputes surface as pre-dispute signals first, so merchant and operator can resolve before the card network sees a chargeback.
+See the Pre-Dispute NetworkVerified agents check out without getting flagged.
+When something does go wrong, the Pre-Dispute Network surfaces it merchant-to-operator first, so resolution happens before the card network sees a chargeback.

-KnowYourAgent issues verifiable identity at the agent layer: cryptographic AID, a signed trace carrying the principal hash and spend scope, policy-bound transaction controls, and a pre-dispute side-channel that runs before chargebacks fire.
+KnowYourAgent issues verifiable identity at the agent layer: cryptographic AID, a signed trace carrying the principal hash and spend scope, policy-bound transaction controls, and the Pre-Dispute Network that intercepts issues before chargebacks fire.
 Built for agents from the start — not bolted on.

 “Agentic commerce is transforming the digital shopping experience.
 This shift will rival the impact that online shopping and mobile devices have had on commerce.”